stay– category –

 This shukubo features a full-fledged morning service and quiet time because they do not have TVs in the guestrooms.
 The head priest gave his lecture in English.
 There was also a nun who had a good command of English.
 It seems that they are used to foreign visitors. -

-Fugenin temple stay (Wakayama)
+Myorenji temple stay (Kyoto)

 Myoshinji Daishinin temple stay (Kyoto)